Dental amalgam fillings, formerly known as lead, silver or mercury fillings, are among the oldest fillings used by dentists for more than 100 years.

 The amalgam filling consists of a mixture of minerals and is characterized by its longevity and less cost than other types of fillingsComposite fillings or gold fillings.

-Dental amalgam, sometimes called a silver filling because of its colour, is a mixture of mercury, silver, copper, tin and zinc used to restore dental cavities after removing cavities.
-Dental amalgam contains approximately half 50% of its weight in mercury.
+Dental amalgam, which is sometimes called a silver-coloured filling because of its color, is a mixture of mercury, silver, copper, tin and zinc.
+It is used to restore dental cavities after removing decay.
+Dental amalgam contains nearly half of its weight, 50% of which is mercury.

 Advantages of using dental amalgam fillings